 - Standard → completed specification, widely adopted and used by many industry partners

 This process is more or less the same regardless of the organization hosting any particular standardization effort.

 In addition, we can think of each specification as addressing one or more of the SSI “building blocks” that we described above.
 In some cases a standard may be a bridge between layers, enabling a closer link between connections, data, and keys, making the ecosystem more secure as a whole.
 What you will find below is a list of all relevant standards, links to every specification, the organizations they belong to, their relationship to the ecosystem, and their relative maturity as internet technologies.

 This list will be maintained as a living document, capturing the current state of the decentralized identity ecosystem as it evolves.

 Noteworthy SSI Projects

-In addition to standards and specifications, there are a number of ongoing open-source projects built to demonstrate the impact of a truly decentralized, interoperable ecosystem.
+In addition to standards and specifications, there are a number of ongoing open-source projects built to demonstrate the impact of a truly decentralized, interoperable ecosystem, including test suites, reference implementations and more.
 Some of the most relevant projects are listed and described below in terms of their relationship to the SSI stack.